Frequently asked questions and answers on the U.S. Global Entry Program

 If you are not registered in any of the police databases fedpol discloses your surname, first name(s), date of birth and passport number to the appropriate U.S. authority.

 U.S. data protection laws are not as comprehensive as in Switzerland.
 Participants in the program must be aware that any personal data disclosed to the U.S. authorities is no longer under the control of fedpol or the program participant.
 Under U.S. legislation the data may be transmitted to other U.S. agencies or used by CBP for other purposes.

 Applications are processed on receipt.
-Security checks are carried out on an individual basis and therefore require different processing times.
+Security checks are carried out on an individual basis.
+The procedure generally takes a few weeks.

 Can I apply for the security check in the U.S.A. before I receive fedpol’s reply in order to save time?

 No. You can only register for the U.S. security check once you have a (positive) reply from fedpol.